timbeaudet/knowledge_base/faq/today.md

-# Today is 2019-07-08
+# Today is 2019-07-09

 ## Objectives for the day:

-- Looking through StreamHelper PR's from thechoconut_
-- Plan the mailing list stuff.
-- Planning for the store page.
-- Update the key performance indicators.
+- Physics, how does a car drive on an obstacle course.
+- and/or Level/Track selection screen...

 # Purpose

-- Keep marketing considerations on the front of the mind.
+- Make games.
+Sell games.
+Make enough money to make next game?